The 2022 Standard Bank SME Summit continued in a hybrid format, which significantly increased the reach and longevity of the campaign.

-Connect with the experts – get your business ahead of the competition!
+- Connect with experts and advisors to help get your business ahead

 THE IMPORTANCE OF A STRONG SME SECTOR